MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch3.md

    ![Module2Chapter3step2im](images/module2chapter3step2im.PNG)

    3. Adjust the scale and the positioning of the text so that it matches with the instructions in your scene.
 Also, ensure the alignment for all of the text is centered.
-Then delete the sample text from the text editor.
-Use the image below to help.
+Then delete the sample text from the text editor, as shown in in the image below.

 ![Module2Chapter3step3im](images/module2chapter3step3im.PNG)

-4. Change the name of the textmeshpro object to "feedbackPanel."
+4. Change the name of the TextMeshPro object to "FeedbackPanel."

    ![Module2Chapter3step4im](images/module2chapter3step4im.PNG)